 This contest is for teachers with students between 5th and 12th grade.
 Each podcast should be between three and 12 minutes long.

-We'll announce our winners in April.
+We'll announce our winners in the coming weeks.
 The winning podcast submissions will be featured in segments on Morning Edition or All Things Considered.

 We don't expect you to be experts.
 In fact, we're guessing that most of you are putting a podcast together for the very first time.
 Don't panic!